darrylwhitmore/PlexMusicPlaylistExporter/README.md

   -t|--token <plexToken>               Your Plex authentication token.
   -pt|--port <plexPort>                Your Plex port.
   -i|--ip <plexIP>                     Your Plex IP address.
+  -https|--useHttps                    Specify if your Plex server requires HTTPS.
   -p|--playlist <playlistName>         The music playlist to export.
+Enclose playlists with spaces in double quotes (").
                                        Use '*' to export ALL music playlists.
   -xs|--excludeSmart                   If specified, smart playlists will be excluded.
   -f|--format <formatType>             The export format: 'json', 'txt' (default if omitted), 'wpl', 'xml'.
   -d|--destinationFolder <folderPath>  The destination folder where the music playlist file will be written